 Other plants that were regularly used include Ginger, Sage, Peppermint and Spearmint, Juniper and Horehound.
 Ann hopes to do a lot of replanting in the Apprentice House garden in 2015 and more stories of the plants, children and their treatments will be incorporated into displays and information boards.

 Look out for displays on the plants in the Apprentice Garden soon.
-If you have any questions on your visit, the gardening team, including volunteers, are very friendly, so please do ask.
+If you have any questions on your visit, please ask one of the team.